projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 separate instrument cluster VM is started after the User VM is booted.

 :numref:`overview-arch1.0` shows the architecture of ACRN 1.0 together with the IC VM and Service VM.
-As shown, the Service VM owns most of platform devices and provides I/O mediation to VMs.
+As shown, the Service VM owns most of the platform devices and provides I/O mediation to VMs.
 Some of the PCIe devices function as a passthrough mode to User VMs according to VM configuration.
 In addition, the Service VM could run the IC applications and HV helper applications such